 Orphans in Need Charity Work in Ramadan

 During the month of Ramadan, charity support increases as our teams continue to work closely with communities in need, helping to provide education, nutrition, healthcare and housing to orphans and families.
-We believe that every child has the right to a happy, stable life and we will go above and beyond to improve the lives of thousands of orphans wherever we can.
+We believe every child has the right to a happy, stable life, and we will go above and beyond to improve the lives of thousands of orphans wherever we can.

 What is Ramadan?